-Jammu and Kashmir local body polls in March
+Jammu and Kashmir Panchayat polls to be held in 8 phases from March 5-19

 Srinagar, Feb 13: Jammu and Kashmir Panchayat elections will be held from March 5, making it the first major political exercise in the valley after the government scrapped Article 370 and split it into two union territories.